JuliaLang/julia/doc/stdlib/base.rst

    The element-wise binary addition, subtraction, multiplication, left division, right division, and exponentiation operators

-.. function:: div
+.. function:: div(a,b)

-   Integer truncating division
+   Compute a/b, truncating to an integer

-.. function:: fld
+.. function:: fld(a,b)

-   Integer floor division
+   Largest integer less than or equal to a/b

 .. function:: mod

    Modulus after division